eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces/Software_Description.rst

     def task_python_mpi():
          pass

-And inside the configuration file ("mpi_config.json" in this example), type of the program, and its properties are explicitly set.
-For example, if the user wants to run an MPI job with two processes using 'mpirun' command, the configuration file should look like as follows:
+And inside the configuration file type of the program, and its properties are explicitly set.
+For example, if the user wants to run an MPI job with two processes using
+'mpirun' command, the configuration file (**"mpi_config.json"** in this example) should look like as follows:

 .. code-block:: JSON